narnaud/use/README.md

 ## Shell integration

-All shell integrations expect `use-config` to be accessible in the `PATH`.

 ### Changing the terminal title

 By default, **use** is going to change the terminal title using the environment name.
 You are free to change the settings: